 To end the presentation, add a third slide detailing the proposed project timeline as a table.
-First, insert a new slide by pressing the key shortcut CtrlM and choose the layout with a title placeholder and just one big content placeholder (the first in the second row of the dialog).
+First, insert a new slide (using the Slide > Insert New Slide command) and choose the layout with a title placeholder and just one big content placeholder.
+It is called "Title and content", (the first layout in the second row of the dialog).
+Choose it and confirm.

-First, type "Proposed Timeline" into the title placeholder.
-Now we are going to create and insert a table that consists of two columns and five rows:
+As a title, type "Proposed Timeline" into the title placeholder.

+Next, let's create and insert a table.
+It should consist of five rows and two columns.
+Proceed as follows:

 - 1. Click on the table icon in the placeholder (the one on the very left). - 2.
-Change the Rows entry to "5" (keep "2" columns). - 3.
+Set the number of rows to 5, columns to 2. - 3.
 Confirm with OK.